ghacks Technology News

 Norton Removal Tool

 I have been using Norton products in the past and was always astonished how resource hungry those products were.
-They surely looked professional which was the main reason why I did install them but they slowed down the system and were really hard to remove from the system.
+They surely looked professional which was the main reason why I did install them but they slowed down the system and were really hard to remove from the system as well.

-The Norton Removal Tool is helpful because it can remove a failed installation or damaged Norton product from your system.
+The Norton Removal Tool is helpful because it can remove a failed installation, damaged or unwanted Norton product from your system.
 I would even suggest to run this application after using the default uninstallation process just to make sure that all files and settings are gone as well.

-A lot of computers and notebooks ship with (trial) versions of Symantec or Norton products as well and I would suggest to uninstall them as well using the described method.
+A lot of computer systems and notebooks ship with (trial) versions of Symantec or Norton products as well and I would suggest to uninstall them using the program if the default uninstaller for whatever reason fails to remove the program completely or at all from the system.

 Alternatives vary of course depending on the Norton product that you are using.
 I suppose the antivirus software is the most common one which can be replaced by AntiVir for instance.
 Just write a comment if you are looking for a recommendation for another product.